Prime Minister of Moldova

 The prime minister of Moldova (Prim-ministrul Republicii Moldova) is Moldova's head of government.
 The prime minister is formally appointed by the president of Moldova and exercises executive power along with the cabinet, subject to parliamentary support.
-Alexandru Munteanu has been serving as prime minister since 1 November 2025.
+Vasile Tofan has been serving as prime minister since 22 July 2026.

+Powers

+The Prime Minister leads the Government and coordinates the activity of its members, respecting their duties: